lyket-dev/lyket/packages/react/README.md

 # Lyket React

-Lyket is a tool to quickly implement clap/like/vote buttons on a webpage.
-To create a new button you need to choose a behaviour (Like, Clap or Updown) and an identifier.
-From that moment on, the server will keep track of every user interaction on that button.
+Lyket is a tool to quickly implement GDPR-compliant clap/like/vote buttons on a webpage.
+To create a new button you need to choose a behaviour (Like, Clap or Up/down) and an identifier.
+From that moment on, the server will keep track of every visitor interaction on that button without storing personal data.

-# Installation
+## Installation

 To install the component run